 The Trevor Project acknowledges that every LGBTQ young person’s situation and environment is different.
 We want to share some tips to help LGBTQ young people navigate personal safety while channeling their energy into meaningful action online or in person.

 How to Talk to Your Peers

-The Trevor Project takes an empathetic and non-judgmental approach to our conversations with LGBTQ youth in crisis.
+The Trevor Project takes an empathetic and non-judgmental approach to our conversations with LGBTQ young people in crisis.
 You may take a similar approach as you navigate challenging conversations regarding racial justice, police brutality, and protesting during a global pandemic.

 - Don’t make assumptions.
 Everyone is on an ongoing journey to learn more about themselves and their personal feelings about the continued violence against Black Americans.
 Emotional reactions to traumatizing events are complex and at times hard to express with words.
 Approach conversations without assuming that your peers know everything you know, and don’t assume that you know their experience, either.

 - Validate their emotions.
 Your peers may be experiencing a wide range of emotions right now, and that’s okay.
 Even if they express multiple, potentially conflicting feelings, it’s important to normalize those emotions.
 While it might be tempting to help them channel their feelings into direct action, be sure to first reflect back and acknowledge their feelings before exploring action steps.

 - Educate yourself.
-Read and follow Black writers, activists, and organizers, especially if you are a non-Black ally.
+Read and follow writers, activists, and organizers, especially if you are an ally with identities that hold privilege.
 Share trusted resources with your peers and consider how your own identities and experiences might impact your personal safety and role in ending racial violence.

 - Share on social media.
 Platforms like Twitter and Instagram are some of the easiest ways to share information with mass audiences.
 However, it’s important to carefully consider what you share, especially if you are not out and your posts contain private information around your sexual orientation or gender identity.
-You may also want to share information from trusted public health sources and elevate Black organizers’ voices directly.
+You may also want to share information from trusted public health sources and elevate organizers’ voices directly.